Quantitative Measurement of Cyber Resilience: Modeling and Experimentation

+We will use the experimental data to compute the $R$ statistic introduced in Eq.~(\ref{eq:R}) in subsection~\ref{sec:auc based}.
+The calculation involves (1) finding the area $\ma_\text{attack}$ under the performance curve during the time when the cyber attack is active, then (2) finding the corresponding area $\ma_\text{baseline}$ under the baseline performance curve, and (3) dividing the former by the latter.
+If the resulting $R$ is $1.0$, then the cyber attack had no detrimental effect on performance. $R$ of $0.0$ means that performance was reduced by 100\%.

-Figure~\ref{fig:auc explainer} illustrates that the resilience measure $R$ (based on the area under the curve concept) follows our intuitive understanding of what a measure of cyber resilience should do: it is higher if performance is impacted by cyber attack less, and lower if it is impacted more.
+Fig.~\ref{fig:auc explainer} illustrates that the resilience measure $R$ (based on the area under the curve concept) follows our intuitive understanding of what a measure of cyber resilience should do: it is higher if performance is impacted by cyber attack less, and lower if it is impacted more.
 It is relatively unimpacted in cases where no impact was expected (e.g., on the flat road subroutes in Fig.~\ref{fig:auc explainer}, there is no difference between cargo weight conditions), and it gives orderly results when differences are expected (e.g., when in Fig.~\ref{fig:auc explainer} the $R$ is affected by cargo weights, it is consistently lower for heavier cargo).